Super-M Ham Radio Antenna Review By Monitoring Times Magazine

 In an extensive review conducted by Bob Grove of Monitoring Times Magazine, the MP Antenna HAM Radio Antenna was put to the test against four popular competitors antennas.
 Monitoring Times Magazine reported that the MP Antenna HAM Radio Antenna outperformed or equaled the competition seven out of eleven times across the entire spectrum with a listenability factor equaling or outperforming the competition ten out of eleven times.
 Both the Super-M Ultra Mobile and Base Station models were also found to have excellent performance over the 140-160 and 420-466 MHz ranges.
 Click here to read the entire review:

-The new MP Antennas Super-M is a unique design.
 The original Super-M had three straight elements, equally spaced, and angled slightly outward from the base.
 This new model, however, has more elements for an expanded, continuous frequency coverage.
 The manufacturer claims extremely wide- band receive coverage – 25-6000 MHz (6 GHz)!
 For transmitting, it can accept up to 200 watts of RF power up to 512 MHz, and 100 watts above that frequency.
 Impedance matching for normal 50 ohm coax is best above 120 MHz, providing an average 1.6:1 to 1.8:1 VSWR continuously through 6000 MHz.
 Maximum height is 19 inches, with the top of the cluster of elements flaring out to a 12 inch diameter.
 Weight (minus the base) is a mere 5 ounces, yet the sturdy stainless-steel elements, firmly locked in place with set screws, provide reliable ruggedness with their low wind load at high road speeds.
 The standard NMO mount makes it a ready replacement for professional mobile whip ap- plications.
 A special magnetic-mount accessory is also available for no-hole attachment to a vehicle.
 The new, mobile-mount antenna is sure to draw attention; on a recent vacation trip, it was very clear the folks passing me on the interstate were sizing up the rooftop antenna.
 It was even more clear – when I parked for shopping, motels, or even at tourist attractions – that this antenna would draw attention and a lot of questions!

 So how did it perform?
 Very well, indeed.
 The accompanying chart shows the relative signal strengths when measured on an ATTEN5011 spectrum analyzer.
 Signals do fluctuate, so these results are within +/-2 dB after three complete runs through the spectrum.
 The competition was shared among five magnetically-attached mobile antennas – the new MP Antennas Super-M Ultra Mobile antenna, the well-designed Austin Spectra, Austin’s revered Condor flex antenna, a generic multi-band VHF/UHF flex whip, and a simple 18” whip.